ara-t3/jedikg/_sources/maintenance.md.txt

 # Roadmap and Maintenance Plan

-KG SaF is developed and maintained by the **LACAM@ARA Team3 Laboratory** at the Italian **University of Bari Aldo Moro**, within the **Department of Computer Science**.
+JediKG is developed and maintained by the **LACAM@ARA Team3 Laboratory** at the Italian **University of Bari Aldo Moro**, within the **Department of Computer Science**.

 The project is one of the principal maintained tools of our laboratory and reflects our ongoing research activity in knowledge graphs, semantic technologies, ontology-based methods, and AI-assisted data enrichment.
-KG SaF is designed to support reproducible experimentation, flexible knowledge graph construction, and integration with downstream research workflows.
+JediKG is designed to support reproducible experimentation, flexible knowledge graph construction, and integration with downstream research workflows.

 For more information about the laboratory, the research group, and related projects, see: